We've been Canberra's law firm for 44 years

 co-presenter

-Why women?
-"Women generally earn less and have worked less than men due to taking time out to look after children, or maybe they cared for their parents," Kerstin said.
+"Women generally earn less and have worked less than men due to taking time out to look after children, or care for their parents," Kerstin said.

 "